a25patel/data-structures/data_types/booleans_and_comparison_1.md

       expect(extraSlices).to.equal(true);
     })

-    it("enoughSlicesNow tells us whether we have enough slices - make sure to multiply the number of cakes by the number of slices, and see if it is less than the number of attendees", function() {
+    it("enoughSlicesNow tells us whether we have enough slices - make sure to multiply the number of cakes by the number of slices, and see if it is greater than or equal to the number of attendees", function() {
-      expect(enoughSlicesNow).to.equal(false);
+      expect(enoughSlicesNow).to.equal(true);
     })

     it("slicesNeeded tells us how many slices we need beyond the number we already have", function() {